TURKS AND CAICOS ISLANDS

 shall again be tried for that offence or for any other criminal offence of which he or she could have been convicted at the trial for that

-offence, save upon the order of a superior court in the course of appeal or review proceedings relating to the conviction or acquittal.
+offence, save on the order of a superior court in the course of appeal or review proceedings relating to the conviction or acquittal.

-(6) No person shall be tried for a criminal offence if he or she shows that he or she has been pardoned for that offence under section
+(6) No person shall be tried for a criminal offence if he or she shows that he or she has been lawfully pardoned for that offence.

 (7) No person who is tried for a criminal offence shall be compelled to give evidence at the trial.